2021 World Athletics U20 Championships: Placing table

 Kenya won the ranking in the placing table.

 Participation

 The following is a list of participating nations with the number of qualified athletes in brackets.
 A country without any qualified athlete could enter either one male or one female.
 A total 114 National Associations (plus the teams from Authorized Neutral Athletes and Athlete Refugee Team) and 897 athletes are scheduled to compete.
+A number of notable athletics nations chose not to send a team, including the United States, Australia, People's Republic of China, Japan, Great Britain, the Netherlands and Germany.